Currently not accepting new students. (as of August 2016)

 The ideal environment varies from person to person - some need absolute quiet and isolation, with no one else in the room to distract them.
 Some need the parent sitting in the same room so that they don't feel alone, or even sitting with them on the piano bench helping them practice.
 Others can't have their parents near them because they feel like they're being watched/controlled/judged/et cetera and it makes them anxious and resentful.
-Etc. Etc. Just pay attention to whatever your kid is presenting.
+Etc. Etc. The dynamics between parent/child, sibling/sibling, and student/practice are extremely varied.
+Just pay attention to whatever your kid is presenting, and don't hesitate to ask for suggestions.

 Practicing should never be a punishment.
 But it can be a "chore".
 If you do chore charts, like cleaning your room, taking out the garbage, etc., practicing can be on the chore chart too.
 And then they can mark off their chores as the finish them, and if they don't get their chores done, they don't get to go play with friends, watch TV, play video games, or whatever fun thing is happening that day.
 On the flip side, if they do get all their chores done, they can go play with friends, or they can go play video games, or watch TV, etc. (As a side note, if there's something genuinely unique or special happening, never use "you didn't practice, so you don't get to go to this" or practicing and music will immediately and suddenly become something the kid resents.)

-Then, you can also have an overall reward system, like, if they do all their chores every day for the whole week, or the whole month, then they get a treat (i.e. a new piece of clothing, a new toy, a new app for their tablet, an ice cream, a trip to the movies, a play date with friends, a lunch date with a parent --- whatever will excite the kid.)
+Then, you can also have an overall reward system, like, if they do all their chores every day for the whole week, or the whole month, then they get a treat (i.e. a new piece of clothing, a new toy, a new app for their tablet, an ice cream, a trip to the movies, a play date with friends, a lunch date with a parent --- whatever will excite and motivate the individual kid.)